 In addition, you should make sure you have a statement of experience, which outlines:

 - The mediums in which you’ve applied for financing

 The lender, who uses SBA as a guarantor, will likely ask for this information to determine if you qualify.

 You’ll also want to consider any weaknesses in your application.
 This could include your personal credit score, business credit card debt, low annual revenue, or erratic cash flow.
 Be prepared to speak about these issues with the lender and ensure that your explanation is truthful and detailed.

 To help expedite the underwriting process, you should ensure that you are submitting the correct documentation needed for the SBA loan product that you’re applying for.

 - 7(a) Loan Program

 Everything we’ve mentioned in this post is necessary for your 7(a) SBA loan application to be assessed.
 Still, it’s good to review the application process using the perspective of all sides.
-To do this, check out the Bankers’ Guide to the SBA 7(a) Program.
+To do this, we suggest reading the Bankers’ Guide to the SBA 7(a) Program.

 This product is the SBA’s line of credit option.
 To qualify for CAPLines, you must furnish collateral, and supply information on accounts receivable, inventory, purchase orders, and/or contracts.
 Depending on the type of CAPLine you’re applying for, you’ll also need to show that your business has seasonal waves of revenue.

 - Export Working Capital Program